Virtual Intensive

 Flash Nonfiction can open new doors for memoirists.
 Learn what works in a flash essay, what doesn’t, and how short flash moments can strengthen book-length work.

-Creating compelling and realistic characters is always challenging in memoir because we know the people we are writing about so well, particularly when writing about ourselves.
-But presenting ourselves as living, breathing characters on the page remains crucial, because our potential readers have never met us.
+Creating compelling and realistic characters is challenging in memoir because we know the people we are writing about so well.
+But our readers have never met our mothers,

 Grab the Reader by the Brain: Fabulous First Pages

 Hear what agents, editors and readers are looking for when they pick up your query, essay or book.
-We'll give feedback on volunteers' first pages.
+We'll give feedback and suggested edits on volunteers' first pages, and add tips for everyone's writing.

 Monday and Wednesday, you'll attend one seminar live and receive a recording of the other.